bisolaodusanwo/Rvyision-ecommerce-backend/README.md

 UNDERSTANDING THE PORBLEM -:
 The challenge was to build a backend for amid-sized e-commerce platorm. the platform should handle a large number of products and transactions efficiently while ensuring a smooth user experience.
-To do this, i focused on creating a reliable, scalable API using Node.js and MongoDB.
+To do this, i focused on creating a reliable, scalable API using Node.js MongoDB and Redis.
+The redis is used to catch data to make the system faster and efficient.

 This backend includes the ability to :
 Search products by name using a GET request.